top of page

 Nail is a wiry figure with a dark, prominent beard.
 He marches around club stages like he can’t bear to stand still.
 His voice is rough, loud, and unmistakably Southern.
 His two-finger Piedmont-style guitar playing weaves intricate compositions that carry both rhythm and melody.

 Nail has been an artist and performer since 2008.
-Throughout his long career he has toured heavily, landed song placement in film and TV, and released multiple LPs, EPs, and singles, including his 2025 release, Family.
+He has toured heavily, landed song placement in film and TV, and released multiple LPs, EPs, and singles, including his 2025 release, Family.

 "North Carolina is a Mecca of troubadouring singer-songwriter brilliance...